google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-the-payment-request-api.md

 The Payment Request API improves mobile web checkout (shopping cart) and accepts credit cards electronically (and eventually a number of other payment services and solutions in the wild).

 The Payment Request API allows merchants to easily collect payment information with minimal integration.
-The API assumes that browsers facilitate the payment flow between merchants and mobile device users.

-Note: The <a href="https://github.com/w3c/browser-payment-api">Payment Request API</a> is very new and still subject to developmental changes.
+Note: The <a href="https://github.com/w3c/browser-payment-api">Payment Request API</a> is very new and still subject to developmental changes, especially while it is under development in the  [W3C Web Payments Working Group](https://www.w3.org/TR/payment-request/).
 Google tracks updates on <a class="https://developers.google.com/web/fundamentals/primers/payment-request/">this page</a>.
 Please keep checking back.
 Also on this page is <a class="https://storage.googleapis.com/prshim/v1/payment-shim.js">a shim</a> that you can embed on your site to paper over API differences for two major Chrome versions.